Chinese court bans some iPhones over Qualcomm dispute

 It’s not immediately clear what the full scope of the ruling is.
 While Qualcomm says the ban covers iPhones 6S through X, Apple says all iPhone models remain available for customers in China.

 The dispute is over two Qualcomm patents enabling consumers to format photos and manage phone apps using a touch screen.
-Apple says it will fight Qualcomm’s “desperate move” in the courts.
+Apple called it a “desperate move” by Qualcomm and promised to fight it in the courts.
+Apple said it filed a request Monday for the court to reconsider its ruling.

-Apple and Qualcomm also have cases in the U.S. and the U.K.
+Qualcomm’s general counsel, Don Rosenberg, said in a statement Monday that if Apple doesn’t heed the orders, it will seek enforcement of them through tribunals that are part of the Chinese court system.

+Although its name isn’t widely known outside the technology industry, San Diego-based Qualcomm is one of the world’s leading makers of the processors that power many smartphones and other mobile devices.
+Qualcomm also owns patents on key pieces of mobile technology that Apple and other manufacturers use in their products.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.